 If you need further assistance with the application process, please contact Bryan Cole, interim graduate adviser, at email@example.com.

 Applicants who are U.S. citizens must submit the following items for admission into the graduate studies program:

-- Graduate Application: apply online.
+- Graduate Application: Apply Online.

 - Three letters of recommendation, preferably from past instructors who can comment on your academic work in detail.
-Your online application will request the names and contact information of three referees.
+Your online application will request the names and contact information of three references.
 Once you submit the application, a message will be sent to each of them requesting the letter.

 - A non-refundable $65 application fee is required.
-Payment must be made in the form of Credit Card
+Payment must be made in the form of credit card.

 All transcripts must be mailed to the following address: